sailfish-os-apps/sailfishos-patch-nohandle/README.md

-Sailfish OS patch: no handle on home
+Sailfish OS patch: No handle
 ===================

-Removes the handle for the home screen and the launcher.
+Removes the handle from the home screen and the launcher.